jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Information Protection

 This is optional and depends on company compliance requirements.
-You may not want to scan for labels set by external tenants and you may not want microsoft defender for cloud apps to be able to inspect file content, however is you plan on using File Policies you will at least need to tick the first box.
+You may not want to scan for labels set by external tenants and you may not want microsoft defender for cloud apps to be able to inspect file content, however if you plan on using File Policies you will at least need to tick the first box.

 Microsoft Information Protection settings - this only applies to the App Connector and NOT the Conditional access app control.